Joe McIntyre (Coronation Street): Storylines

 Joe decides that the only way to escape his problems is to fake his own death by disappearing in the Lake District.
 After saying goodbye to Tina, him and Gail set off.
 When they arrive, Joe explains his plans to a horrified Gail.
 Gail tries to stop him by getting into the boat with him, knowing that he won't set sail with her in it.
 The two of them struggle and Joe injures his wrist after Gail pushes him but eventually, he is able to remove her from the boat and sets sail whilst Gail screams at him to come back.
 Back in Weatherfield, Tina and Jason discover Joe's debts after Rick threatens them.
 Jason is furious that Joe has fled to save his own skin and left his daughter in danger, whilst Tina is worried about her father.
 Joe comes into difficulties whilst trying to get in the attached lifeboat when it nearly floats away.
 After much effort he is able to get the lifeboat back, but just as he's about to get in, the wind blows and the sail knocks him into the water.
 In his final moments, he desperately tries to swim back to the boat but struggles with his injured wrist.
 Eventually, he makes it but cannot survive the freezing cold water, his hands slip off the side of the boat and he drowns.
 Joe stated earlier in the episode that he planned to emulate "that canoe bloke who faked his own death".
-This is a reference to John Darwin, a British man who was famously jailed for faking his own death for the insurance money by disappearing in a canoe out at sea.
+This is a reference to John Darwin, a man from North East England who was famously jailed in July 2008 for faking his own death for the insurance money by disappearing in a canoe out in the North Sea six years earlier.

 Almost two weeks after his death, Joe's body is seen floating in the lake.
 A local woman, who is out walking her dog, discovers Joe's body at the edge of the lake, when her dog sniffs out his corpse.
 On 22 February 2010, the police inform Gail that they have found a body at the lakes, and they believe that it is Joe's.
 David tells Tina that Joe is dead and she attacks him because she believes he is lying.
 Later, Tina and Gail identify Joe's body in the morgue.
 Tina is devastated to realise that it really is the body of her father.

 Four years later in May 2014, Tina is murdered by Rob Donovan (Marc Baylis) and is buried beside her father.